 YOU CAN use an EF lens on a smaller APS-C camera like the Canon EOS 70D, 60D, 50D or Canon Rebel t3i, t4i, or t5i, but you can't use an EF-S lens on a full frame sensor camera like the Canon 5D or 1Dx.

 EF-S - These are the smaller sisters of the EF lenses.
 They are for APS-C cameras that have a smaller sized sensor.
 They DO NOT WORK on full-sized Canon cameras like the Canon 5D series or 1Dx series of cameras.
 They don't need as much glass.
 They are smaller and more affordable than the EF lenses.
-Here's a post on EF versus EF-S Lenses.
+Here's a more complete article on EF versus EF-S Lenses.

 These APS-C cameras are referred to as "crop sensor" camera bodies because give you a cropped view of a subject compared to the same lens used on a full frame sensor camera.

 IS - Image Stabilization.
 Gives you the ability to shoot sharper photos without UN-sharpness or blur caused from camera movement while using a slow shutter speed.